 Can you share with us some memories related to an experience in the mountains that contributed to the creation of one of your artwork?

 If I have to talk about specific memories in the mountains, then it will be the ones in Korea.
 The mountains in Korea are not high but covers up 70% of the country.
 Its landscape with steep rocks and pine trees creates its mystic and reverent atmosphere.
 My work talks about human life and its harmonization with accumulated nature energy and my experience with the mountains in Korea has inspired my work.

-How do you think the relationship between nature and the human being has changed in the period of increasing global urbanization and increasing use of technology?
+How do you think the relationship between nature and human beings has changed in the period of increasing global urbanization and increasing the use of technology?